 Style With a Blow Dryer

 Once your baby hairs are wet, you can begin the blow-drying process.
-Secure hold on them with your index and middle fingers and gently press them against your forehead.
+Secure a hold on them with your index and middle fingers and gently press them against your forehead.
 Holding the hair while you blow-dry will train them to lie in the direction you want, so keep that in mind when setting your baby hair.
 Angle the nozzle of the blow-dryer toward the roots and lightly blast them with heat for three seconds.
-Then, switch to cool air for three seconds, which will close the cuticle and set the style.
+Then, switch to cool air for three seconds, which will set the style.
 Alternate between hot and cold hair until all the baby hairs along your hairline are dried and finished.
-The goal is to style the hair without causing further damage, so avoid using the hottest setting of the blow-dryer to protect the delicate hairs from burning.
 Because everyone's hair is different, experiment with finding the optimal temperature for styling your baby hairs.
 Use the lowest setting possible that is still warm enough to effectively shape your hair without all the damage.

-The Dyson Supersonic Hair Dryer ($399), although pricey, is equipped with heat control technology to protect against heat damage.
+The Dyson Supersonic Hair Dryer, although pricey, is equipped with heat control technology to protect against heat damage.
 In other words, it's worth the splurge.

 The baby hairs at the front of your head dry quickly, so be careful not to overdry or heat style them.